A COMMUNITY OF IMAGINATION + RESISTANCE

 The Jubilee Fund is a project centered on participating in the radical call of debt forgiveness given to us by Jesus.
 This fund will exist solely to help folks in our community pay down their debts and provide direct financial assistance to those living under the burden of poverty.
 We are designing this project to be more than a benevolence fund, as we seek to work to help folks recognize all of the various factors that are keeping them in poverty, and then coming alongside them to help remove those barriers through solidarity, rather than charity.

-The People’s Free Fridge Program is a community fridge network seeking to bring free healthy food to Walker County and it’s communities.
-This program is launching in the Summer of 2021, with a pilot Free-Fridge in the Town of Parrish, in response to the food insecurity in our cities, towns, and communities, but especially in predominantly black and brown communities where access to fresh food is even more sparse.
+The People’s Community Fridge Program is a community fridge network seeking to bring free healthy food to Walker County and it’s communities.
+This program is launching in the Summer of 2021, with a pilot Free-Fridge in the Town of Parrish, in response to the food insecurity in our cities, towns, and communities where access to fresh food is even more sparse.
 We’re dedicated to combating this lack of consistent, reliable access to fresh food by bringing awareness to food apartheid within the Walker County area and providing immediate relief to our neighbors in need through acts of solidarity.
 You can read more about this project HERE.

 The south is a complicated place when it comes to faith and religion.
 So much of what gets passed off as genuinely Christian or healthy religion is quite often the exact opposite, and we want to offer an alternative.
 We hope to be able to provide space for folks to explore their faith (or lack thereof), religious baggage, and general life circumstances in a non-judgmental fully affirming environment alongside a trained spiritual director.
 Spiritual direction is all about becoming more aware of our connection to the good, the true, and the beautiful as we learn to savor the goodness in our lives, and sort out difficult life situations and choices through discernment.
 You can read more about spiritual direction here.